Birds in Costa Rica and Guatemala

 As its name implies, this bird, the only member of the genus, has a large, boat-shaped bill.
 It breeds in open woodland, from southern Mexico southwards to the entire Brazil, eastern Paraguay, and north-eastern Argentina, and also on Trinidad.

-The generic name is derived from Ancient Greek megas (‘large’) and rhynkhos (‘bill’), whereas the specific name is from the Tupi name pitanguá guacú for a large flycatcher, perhaps this species.
+The generic name is derived from Ancient Greek megas (‘large’) and rhynkhos (‘bill’), whereas the specific name is derived from the Tupi name pitanguá guacú for a large flycatcher, perhaps this species.

 Boat-billed flycatcher, Tikal National Park, Guatemala.
 (Photo copyright © by Kaj Halberg)